 InvestNow vs Simplicity fees

-InvestNow offers the Hunter Growth Fund and Hunter Balanced Funds (both with 0.37% fees) which are similar in asset allocation to Simplicity’s Growth and Balanced Funds (both with 0.31% management fees + a $20 annual membership fee).
-Assuming a portfolio invested 100% into either one of these Hunter funds, InvestNow works out cheaper than Simplicity (and any other KiwiSaver scheme in the country) for balances up to $33,333.
+InvestNow offers the Foundation Series Growth Fund and Foundation Series Balanced Funds (both with 0.37% fees) which are similar in asset allocation to Simplicity’s Growth and Balanced Funds (both with 0.31% management fees + a $20 annual membership fee).
+Assuming a portfolio invested 100% into either one of these Foundation Series funds, InvestNow works out cheaper than Simplicity (and any other KiwiSaver scheme in the country) for balances up to $33,333.

 – Simplicity vs JUNO vs BNZ – Battle of the low cost KiwiSaver funds